Erick-Alen/Erick-Alen/README.md

 <p>
   🔭 I’m currently working on enhancing my skills in machine learning and web development.
   <br>📫 How to reach me: <a href="mailto:erick.alen@live.com">erick.alen@live.com</a>
+  <br>My favorites hobbies are to play football, videogames and do gym workouts
 </p>

 ### Technologies and Tools I Use